rokob/rokob.github.com/_posts/2015-12-09-children-of-dune.md

-Wow, *Dune* was long, a bit complex, and good; *Dune Messiah* was similarly good, with a bit more complexity; [*Children of Dune*][child-amazon] took the complexity up a notch and really rounded out the triology quite well.
+Wow, *Dune* was long, a bit complex, and good; *Dune Messiah* was similarly good, with a bit more complexity; [*Children of Dune*][child-amazon] took the complexity up a notch and really rounded out the trilogy quite well.
 I now feel that you have to read all three to really appreciate the first novel.